harryhorton/node-nmap/README.md

 * runNmap - This is the core of the package and runs the NMAP command.
 * quickScan - Scans supplied hosts without portscan(-sn).
 Use for a quick discovery.
 * osAndPortScan - Scans for open ports as well as NMAP gathered OS information.
+* autoDiscover  - scans as a /24 network range for the local network.  \[only /24 currently, and only finds first interface\]

 ## Usage